isomerpages/moe-rosyth/_departments/Science.md

 | Predicting | Skill of assessing the likelihood of an outcome based on prior knowledge of how things usually turn out<br> | Skill of assessing the likelihood of an outcome based on prior knowledge of how things usually turn out with reason | Skill of assessing the likelihood of an outcome based on prior knowledge on how things usually turn out with support<br> |  |
 | Analysing | Skill of identifying the parts of objects in a flow chart and classification tables<br><br>Three types of trends in data tale (increasing, decreasing and constant)<br> | Skill of identifying three types of variables: changed variable/measured variable/ variables kept the same<br><br>Three types of trends in graphs (increasing, decreasing and constant)<br> | Skill of identifying the relationships between two variables (directly proportional r/s, indirectly proportional and no effect) |  |
 | Evaluating | Skill of stating assessing the reasonableness and accuracy of information and feasibility of objects<br> | Skill of stating the three types of variables in an experiment to asses the accuracy of a fair experiment<br><br>Skill of stating the purpose of repeating experiments | Skill of stating the Aim, conclusion of an investigation<br><br>Skill of stating the method and the purpose of a control experiment to assess the reasonableness, accuracy of information <br> |  |

+***4. Holistic Education*** <br>
+We collaborate with other departments in the school to enrich students' learning

+***5. Instill values through Science*** <br>
+We have garnered partnerships with other organizations to help students appreciate how science influences people and the environment